otherMy musical self - A food blog going astray...

 The same thing can happen with food, but certain songs coincidentally heard on the radio or elsewhere can take me back in history within seconds - sometimes with overwhelming intensity.
 I really treasure those rare moments...

-Sledgehammerclick to play...by Peter Gabriel puts me right back to school: Having dance lessons (girls only), learning rather stupid moves (moving one arm like you were balancing a cake), boys from a neighboring school peeking through the windows… and a furious sports teacher running to catch them.
+Sledgehammer by Peter Gabriel puts me right back to school: Having dance lessons (girls only), learning rather stupid moves (moving one arm like you were balancing a cake), boys from a neighboring school peeking through the windows… and a furious sports teacher running to catch them.

-Edvard Grieg's Morning Moodclick to play...puts me back on a horse: We had been training hard for the annual Christmas dressage and were supposed to ride an elegant quadrille consisting of 8 horses.
-We had managed to get the horses used to classical music before - but as soon as the audience started to welcome the riders and horses (a real warm welcome!), it must have looked more like rodeo than dressage.
+Edvard Grieg’s Morning Mood puts me back on a horse: We had been training hard for the annual Christmas dressage and were supposed to ride an elegant quadrille consisting of 8 horses.
+We had managed to get the horses used to classical music before – but as soon as the audience started to welcome the riders and horses (a real warm welcome!), it must have looked more like rodeo than dressage.
 Although the audience sat as quiet as a mouse from that moment on, the horses acted all psyched for the rest of the performance…

 14. Soundtracks that complete an almost perfect movie: